Elon Musk names Linda Yaccarino as new Twitter CEO – DW – 05/12/2023

 Musk and the turmoil at Twitter

-Musk bought Twitter last year for $44 billion (€40.4 billion) after months of legal wrangling over the company.
+Musk bought Twitter last year in October for $44 billion (€40.4 billion) after months of legal wrangling over the company.

-But in the months following the takeover, avertisers pulled their ad dollars over fears that their ads could appear next to inappropriate content as the site saw an increase in offensive speech.
+But in the months following the takeover, avertisers pulled their ad dollars over fears that their ads could appear next to offensive content that began appearing a lot more on the site.

 Musk earlier this year acknowledged that Twitter suffered a massive decline in ad revenue.